 Gain or cost to Ethiopians?

-The 27 year old, whose previous experience makes her highly sought after, is adamant in declining the offer.
-She empathizes with the new recruits that are ignorant of what awaits them in Saudi Arabia.
+The 27-year-old, whose previous experience makes her highly sought after, is adamant in declining the offer.
+She empathizes with the new recruits who are ignorant of what awaits them in Saudi Arabia.

 She told Al Jazeera: